Archive - Page

 The last ritual before the game starts is the P.A. announcer reading a statement that urges “good sportsmanship . . . and cooperation by supporting participants and officials in a positive manner,” and indicates that “profanity will not be tolerated.”

 MIDDLEBURY — Middlebury police cited Padraic M. Mulcahy, 23, of Leicester for domestic assault and unlawful restraint, following an incident on Route 30 on March 15.
 A witness told police she had seen a man force a woman into a vehicle he encountered on Route 30 in Cornwall.
 Police tracked down the vehicle in Middlebury and arrested Mulcahy.

 In other action last week, Middlebury police:

-• Assisted a local woman who reported receiving harassing calls and text messages on Oct.
-17.
+• Assisted a local man who reported receiving unwanted phone calls on March 12.